-So you just found out from your home water test that bacteria live in your well water...
+So, you just found out that bacteria live in your well water…

 Never fear.
-This instructional guide, prepared by the home water experts at SimpleWater, is meant to give you a clear and dependable method for treating your drinking water to remove coliform, E.coli, and other potentially harmful bacteria living in your well water and pipes.
+This guide give you a clear method for treating your drinking water to remove coliform, E. coli, and other potentially harmful bacteria living in your well water and pipes.

 If the bacteria live in your well and your pipes then there is hope for shock chlorination to work.
 If the source of your bacterial problem is your groundwater or your city water system, however, then chlorinating your system will not have the desired effect and bacteria will quickly repopulate your well and distribution system.

 If the bacteria not just in your well and pipes, your source water may be contaminated or you may have a running leak from a nearby septic system tank.
-In these cases,you will need to employ a different method for routinely controlling bacteria in your water.
+In these cases, you will need to employ a different method for routinely controlling bacteria in your water.
 Rather than a “shock” treatment, you will require water treatment like UV, RO or a chlorine drip filter.
-These alternative methods are not the subject of this article.
+Learn about water treatments.

 Chlorine kills bacteria and other microbes through a process of oxidation.
 There are certain microbes for which this works very well, but then there are other microbes which are resistant to such disinfection by chlorine.